cass-community/cass-community.github.io/_software/genai4uq.md

   - Artificial intelligence
 cass_members:
   - LEADS
-description: A Python package for forward and inverse uncertainty quantification in model calibration, parameter estimation, and ensemble forecasting.
+description: A Python package for forward and inverse uncertainty quantification in model calibration, parameter estimation, and ensemble forecasting
 long_description: |
     GenAI4UQ leverages a generative AI-based conditional modeling framework to address limitations of traditional inverse modeling techniques, such as Markov Chain Monte Carlo (MCMC) methods.